TSSGN/TSSGN/README.md

 ```

 The pretrained models can be downloaded from [here](https://drive.google.com/drive/folders/1PfahB1qAhwM2IoMbBMH7Z7QKiwGvKY0h?usp=sharing)
-The coco-type preprocessed dataset of MSR-VTT for evaluation can also be downloaded from [here]()
+The coco-type preprocessed dataset of MSR-VTT for evaluation can also be downloaded from [here](https://drive.google.com/drive/folders/1LH7c1_ek34AGzZktnjtXyzfgDFPrgMs6?usp=sharing), and put it into ``/coco-caption/annotations/``

 ### Performance